 - Next add the sugar and orange juice, stir until combined.

 - Spoon the fruit into prepared dishes evenly.
 Add the chocolate to each of the dishes.

 - Pour over the batter until each dish is 3/4 full.

 - Place in preheated oven and bake for 20-25 minutes or until tops are golden.

 Now, just so you can have a laugh at my clumsiness I have to add a little side note.
 On the way to take the photo’s for this story I dropped two out of three of the desserts!
 Yep!!
 They smashed on the tiles and all was lost, beautiful dishes and all!!

 The only one remaining was the “Ugly duckling” that I had left on the kitchen bench!!

-So for dessert we shared one cherry and white chocolate Clafoutis amongst four people.
-Needless to say I will be making this again very soon!
+For dessert we shared one cherry and white chocolate Clafoutis amongst four people.
+Needless to say, I will be making this again very soon!

 …oh and I had to keep Anais away from the smashed ones on the floor, while I went and got a cloth to clean up… she was prepared to eat it off the floor!